Which Inventory Costing Method Is Right for Your Restaurant?

 This technique assumes that the goods you purchase first are the goods you use (and sell) first.
 As a result, your remaining inventory consists of your most recent purchases and is accounted for at the goods' current cost.

 The first-in, first-out method is best for businesses where inventory has a short demand cycle or is perishable, which is most prominent in the restaurant industry.
-Chefs and back-of-house staff will use the ingredients purchased earliest, with the nearest expiration date, in order to avoid spoiling or wasting inventory.
+Chefs and back-of-house staff will use the ingredients purchased first, with the nearest expiration date, in order to avoid spoiling or wasting inventory.
 FIFO makes sense because it matches the actual flow of food in the kitchen.

 Why use FIFO?